Steps to Earning Substance Abuse Counselor Certification in Maine

 Steps to Becoming Certified as a Substance Abuse Counselor in Maine

-The Maine Board of Alcohol & Drug Counselors within the Office of Professional and Occupational Regulation (OPOR) offers several levels of certification for substance abuse counselors:
+The Maine Board of Alcohol & Drug Counselors within the Office of Professional and Occupational Regulation (OPOR) offers several levels of substance abuse counselor certification:

 In this guide we take you through the process of becoming a Licensed Alcohol & Drug Counselor (LC), which will allow you to provide independent substance abuse counseling services without supervision.
 We’ve also detailed the process of becoming a Certified Clinical Supervisor (CCS) if you intend to continue on to earn this credential later in your career.